 Below is an outline of the cookies we use:

-When you sign in to your LinkedIn account through STEPS you are granting us access to
+When you sign in to your LinkedIn account through TEG you are granting us access to

 various information in your profile.
 We only access and store you LinkedIn ID,

 number of connections and number of recommendations.

 After 2 months you will be required to sign in again so that we can continue to access

 this information.
 This is a security measure implemented by LinkedIn to prevent applications